Secrets to Being a Top Company to Work For

 What do you do to make your organization worthy of the top 100 list?

 Patricia Lotich is an MBA who is passionate about helping churches and small business owners see their vision come to life by creating infrastructures that support business development and growth through strategic customer focus.
-She writes for Smart Church Management which provides church, nonprofit and small business performance consulting services.
+She writes for Smart Church Management and Thriving Small Business which provides church, nonprofit and small business performance consulting services.

 Other Posts by Patricia Lotich